 Jara v.
 Barrientos

 On September 15, 1973, the famed poet and singer Víctor Jara was killed at Chile Stadium by members of the Chilean Armed Forces in the days following the infamous coup d’état of General Augusto Pinochet.
-On behalf of Jara’s surviving wife and children, CJA filed a civil suit on September 4, 2013 against Pedro Pablo Barrientos Nuñez, a former Lieutenant of the Chilean army and one of the alleged perpetrators of Víctor Jara’s death.
+On behalf of Mr. Jara’s surviving wife and children, CJA filed a civil suit on September 4, 2013 against Pedro Pablo Barrientos Nuñez, a former Lieutenant of the Chilean army and one of the alleged perpetrators of Víctor Jara’s extrajudicial murder.
 Read the press release in English and Spanish.
 The case against Barrientos alleges claims under the Alien Tort Statute (ATS) and Torture Victim Protection Act (TVPA).

 In the days after General Augusto Pinochet’s coup d’état in September 1973, the Chilean Army launched a campaign of repression against perceived enemies of the new military dictatorship.
-Pinochet’s dictatorship defined elements of the Chilean population as an ideological enemy –the “subversive” – and targeted individuals who fit the profile.
+Pinochet’s dictatorship defined elements of the Chilean population as an ideological enemy –the “subversive” – and violently targeted individuals who fit the profile.

-In the years since the horrors perpetrated by the Pinochet dictatorship in the aftermath of the coup, Víctor Jara has become a symbol of peace and human rights.
+In the years since the horrors perpetrated by the Pinochet dictatorship in the aftermath of the coup, Víctor Jara has become a well-known symbol of peace and human rights.
 Chile Stadium, the one-time site of the torture and death of civilians, is now known as Víctor Jara Stadium.
 Yet many of the perpetrators of the violence at the Stadium remain unidentified and unpunished.
 In Mr. Jara’s case, it was only in 2009 – a full 36 years after his death – that statements surfaced identifying Barrientos as the shooter.
 Another three years passed before Barrientos’s identity was revealed to the general public in 2012.
-Though prosecutors in Chile indicted eight individuals in Víctor Jara’s death in 2012, Pedro Barrientos – the man accused of firing the fatal shot – currently resides in Florida, beyond the reach of Chilean courts.
+Though prosecutors in Chile indicted Barrientos and seven other individuals in Víctor Jara’s death that same year, Barrientos – the man accused of firing the fatal shot – currently resides in Florida and presently beyond the reach of Chilean courts.
 However, the Chilean Supreme Court approved an extradition request the following year, which could result in Barrientos being extradited to Chile to face a criminal investigation or trial.
 CJA believes that the Chilean government submitted the extradition request to the United States government in October 2013, but the United States has not yet acted publicly upon the request.